 So is there much difference in image quality.

-Of the 3 formats we thought AHD was not quite as good as CVI or TVI during the day, but the difference was very slight and probably not noticeable to most customers.
+Of the three formats, we thought AHD was not quite as good as CVI or TVI during the day, but the difference was very slight and probably not noticeable to most customers.
 We thought the AHD and TVI night time images when the camera had switched to black and white and with the IR on was noticeably better than CVI.

 There are many more manufacturers of AHD & TVI DVRs then CVI and there is more choice in AHD and TVI DVRs than CVI.
-The software features of each model vary slightly in there interfaces but there is very little difference in the common features, i.e. networking, mobile apps, motion detection etc. etc. The AHD and TVI formats allow each manufacturer the ability to add more flexibility and performance to the DVRs function, where in the Dahua case they control these features.
+The software features of each model vary slightly in their interfaces, but there is very little difference in the common features, i.e. networking, mobile apps, motion detection etc. The AHD and TVI formats allow each manufacturer the ability to add more flexibility and performance to the DVRs function, where in the CVI case they control these features.

-The big advantage that AHD and TVI have over CVI and is that both AHD & TVI cameras and DVRS can be set to composite video (Analogue) This means that the New AHD and TVI DVRs can be used with older composite video CCTV cameras and New AHD and TVI CCTV cameras can be used with old composite video D1 and 960H DVRs when set to analogue.
+The big advantage that AHD and TVI both have over CVI is that AHD & TVI cameras and DVRs can be set to composite video (analogue) This means that the new AHD and TVI DVRs can be used with older composite video CCTV cameras and new AHD and TVI CCTV cameras can be used with old composite video D1 and 960H DVRs when set to analogue.

 So which format to buy.

 Most manufacturers supply both Hi Definition analogue CCTV cameras and CCTV DVRs that support several formats.
-The lastest DVRS like the TYT ones we sell automatically detect which format of CCTV camera has been connected whether it is TVI, AHD or old composite video.
-We sell a range of CCTV cameras that the output format can be selected by a simple switch on the camera to give all formats, I.E. TVI, AHD, CVI and composite video.
-So you can try most combinations of format to see which you think is best.
+Our lastest DVRs automatically detect which format of CCTV camera has been connected whether it is TVI, AHD or old composite video.
+We sell a range of CCTV cameras that the output format can be selected by a simple switch on the camera to give all formats, i.e. TVI, AHD, CVI and composite video.
+Therefore, you can try most combinations of format to see which you think is best.